PeterVBG/SecuritySystem/README.md

 - Make the functions more modular (combine functions, create more but smaller functions etc)
 - Reduce the code in the state machine, put it as functions instead
 - Make fault handing better, now the program is terminated if input isn't correct or if files are not possible to open etc.

+I decided to do it in a traditional way since I work with application SW for embedded systems and we code usually in a C stylish way.

 **Requirements**